 It is common to change our minds about things.
 We might decide we want spaghetti instead of tacos for dinner.
 We might even decide on spaghetti tacos (that is a thing).
 However, it becomes a little more complicated when the decision is regarding having children and permanent birth control has already been put in place.
 A common form of permanent birth is tubal ligation or as most people refer to it “tying your tubes.”
 In this procedure, the fallopian tubes are cut and tied.
 By doing so, eggs can no longer travel down the fallopian tubes and no sperm can climb up the fallopian tubes to reach the egg.
-This will prevent any contact from occuring between the two gametes.
+This will prevent any contact from occurring between the two gametes.

 Is it permanent?